 My Skin in the Game

-Admittedly, I have some skin in this game because despite my strongly held anti-supernatural worldview, God dramatically intervened in my life and dragged me to faith in Christ.
-What He did was biblically sound, not new revelation, and neither expected nor desired.
+Admittedly, I have some skin in this game because despite a strongly held anti-supernatural worldview, God dramatically intervened in my life and dragged me to faith in Christ.
+What He did was biblically sound, not new revelation, and neither was it expected nor desired.
 Yet, He did it.
 I also hold a Doctoral degree in theology and ministry from a conservative, evangelical perspective.
 And I have spent the previous four years studying this topic.
 Consequently, if my experiences are genuine, I can contribute to this topic.

 Spiritual Experiences are Never Earned

 Christian writers throughout the centuries all conclude that genuine experiences cannot be produced by one’s effort, piety, desire, or position in the Church.
 Only God, out of His divine prerogative and infinite wisdom, chooses to work in peoples’ lives.
 He does so anyway He wants, anytime He wants, to anyone He wants.
 No one earns them — No one.
 They are solely the work of God’s grace, are always in agreement with Scripture, and do not contain new revelation.